 PLEASE NOTE that those modalities followed by a * may require an insurance surcharge for professional liability insurance coverage – please contact the office for current pricing.

-IF You are practicing or offering any services not listed above, please contact the CMMOTA office to assist in obtaining additional professional liability insurance coverage.
-Practice or offering of additional services cannot be billed or invoiced using a CMMOTA ST membership number.
+Members practicing or offering any modality or services not listed above, please contact the CMMOTA office to assist in obtaining additional professional liability insurance coverage.
+Practice or offering of additional services which are not listed above cannot be billed or invoiced using a CMMOTA Spa Therapist membership number.